sauce-archives/help/docs/on-premise/box-setup.md

 Install XCode

+<h5>SSH Connection</h5>
 Now that the OS X host is configured, move to your iOS pool host.
-First we will generate ssh keys on the iOS pool host.<!--How should we refer to iOS pool host vs. OS X host?
-This is maybe confusing.-->
+First we will generate ssh keys on the iOS pool host:

-<h5>SSH Connection</h5>

     ssh-keygen -t rsa -C "[abc]"